 Policy Section Policy Requirement for Inclusion in Geotechnical Report Section in This Report Covering the Requirement 4.1 (a) An assessment of the risk posed by all reasonably identifiable geotechnical hazards which have the potential to either individually or cumulatively impact upon people or property upon the site or related land to the proposed development in accordance with the guidelines set out in 'Landslide Risk Management Concepts and Guidelines'' published in the Australian Geomechanics Journal, Volume 35 No. 1 of March 2000.
 See Section 5 "Slope Instability Risk Assessment".
 4.1 (b) Plans and sections of the site and related land form from survey and field measurements with contours and key features identified, including the locations of the proposed development, buildings/structures on both the subject site and adjoining site, stormwater drainage, sub-surface drainage, water supply and sewerage pipelines, trees, and other identifiable geotechnical hazards.
 See "Aerial Photographs" in Figures 2 to 4, and Figure 5 "Survey Plan".
 4.1 (c) Details of all site inspections and site investigations and any other information used in preparation of the geotechnical report.
 A site inspection is required in all cases.
 Site investigation may require sub-surface investigation; appropriate investigation may involve boreholes and/or test pit excavations or other methods to adequately assess the geotechnical/geological model for the site.
 See Section 2 "Site Description & Geology" and Section 3 "Investigation Methods".
 4.1 (d) Photographs and/or drawings of the site and related land adequately illustrating all geotechnical features referred to in the geotechnical report, as well as the locations of the proposed development.
 See "Aerial Photographs" in Figures 2 to 4, Figure 5 "Survey Plan", and "Site Photographs" in Figures 8 to 13.
-4.1 (e) 4.1 (e) Presentation of the geological model of the site and related land showing the proposed development, including an analysis of sub-surface conditions, taking into account thickness of the topsoil, colluvium and residual soil layers, depth to underlying bedrock, and the location and depth of groundwater.
-4.1 (f) A conclusion as to whether the site is suitable development proposed to be carried out conditionally or unconditionally.
-This must be in the for specific statement that the site is suitable f development to be carried out, subject to the for conditions: See Section 5.8 "Suitability of the Proposed Development". (i) Conditions to be provided to establish the design parameters, including, but not limited to; footing levels and supporting rock quality, degree of earth and rock cut and fill, recommendations for excavation batters, bearing capacities for use in the design of all structural works including footings, retaining walls, and drainage, signing of Form 2 as the mechanism to check that these parameters have been used and interpreted correctly.
+4.1 (e) Presentation of the geological model of the site and related land showing the proposed development, including an analysis of sub-surface conditions, taking into account thickness of the topsoil, colluvium and residual soil layers, depth to underlying bedrock, and the location and depth of groundwater.
+See Section 4.1 "Subsurface Conditions", Section 4.2 "Groundwater", and Figure 4 "Subsurface Section" 4.1 (f) A conclusion as to whether the site is suitable for the development proposed to be carried out either conditionally or unconditionally.
+This must be in the form of a specific statement that the site is suitable for the development to be carried out, subject to the following conditions: See Section 5.8 "Suitability of the Proposed Development". (i) Conditions to be provided to establish the design parameters, including, but not limited to; footing levels and supporting rock quality, degree of earth and rock cut and fill, recommendations for excavation batters, bearing capacities for use in the design of all structural works including footings, retaining walls, and drainage, signing of Form 2 as the mechanism to check that these parameters have been used and interpreted correctly.
 See Section 6 "Discussion & Recommendations".